What To Make Of State Tests

 State tests are only as stressful as we adults chose to make them.

 Great Idea, Poor Execution

-For decades, we rarely asked how well schools worked, especially for kids with disabilities, in poverty or of color.
+For decades, we rarely asked how well schools worked, especially for kids with disabilities, in poverty, or of color.
 Every year we spent more money on schools.
-SAT scores showed it was having little impact.
+SAT scores show it had little impact.

 From this arose more demanding learning standards (the Common Core) and annual tests, with results broken out along key demographic lines.
 The idea was to confirm that kids learned what the standards said they should know.